trufflesuite/trufflesuite.com/src/guides/ethereum-overview/index.md

 ### PoS Staking

-In a "proof of stake" consensus mechanism (often referred to as PoS), "stakers" or "validators" lock up cryptocurrency to prove that they have something to lose if they attempt to cheat the network and introduce fraudulent transactions..
-Any node on a PoS network can take part in securing the network and earning staking rewards in exchange for this service.
+In a "proof of stake" consensus mechanism (often referred to as PoS), "stakers" or "validators" lock up cryptocurrency to prove that they have something to lose if they attempt to cheat the network and introduce fraudulent transactions.
+Any node on a PoS network can take part in the process of staking to secure the network and earn rewards in exchange for this service.

 Since staking requires very minimal computing power, it is seen as a more environmentally friendly alternative.